 We are a collective of researchers at the University of Glasgow who use Drosophila melanogaster.
-We work in areas including development, cancer, physiology, ageing, obesity, nutrition and food security.
+We work in areas including development, cancer, physiology, ageing, metabolism and food security.

-Many genes and processes are evolutionarily conserved: we find the same genes doing the same things in the same tissues in diverse organisms, even after millions of years of evolutionary divergence.
+Many genes and processes are eveloutionarily conserved: in diverse organisms we find the same genes doing the same things in the same tissues, even after millions of years of evloutionary divergence.
 This means that undertaking the function of a conserved gene in one organism often gives us a good idea of its function in another organism.

-In Drosophila, we can manipulate genetics very efficiently and effectively, for example by altering expression of a specific gene in a specific tissue at a specific time, tagging a protein to see where it goes in a cell, or by deleting parts of the genome.
-We can then rapidly test the effects on outputs like behaviour, survival or tumour formation.
+We pursue that understanding in Drosophila.
+We can manipulate genetics very efficiently and effectively, for example by precisely altering expressions of a specific gene, or tagging a protein to see where it localises, or by deleting parts of the genome.
+We can then rapidly test effects on outputs like behaviour, survival or tumour formation.

-We use this approach to manipulate and understand processes and functions including ageing, tissue-tissue communication and kidney function; and to discover novel compounds for biomedicince and agriculture.
+In Glasgow, we use this approach to manipulate and understand processes and functions including ageing, tissue-tissue communication and kidney function, with implications for human disease and bioindistry, as well as understanding biological function.

 About Cagan Group

 Dow & Davies Group

 Nutritional systems biology: we are interested in optimising microbiota and diet to promote lifelong health.

 Our laboratory is understanding how mitochondria contribute to the ageing process and the onset of age-related diseases.
 We aim to develop new therapies to help people live healthier for longer.